-Here are some quick thoughts from the Blazers road win:
+Here are some quick thoughts from Game 82:

 Click here to download the new MyTeams App by NBC Sports!
 Receive comprehensive coverage of your Blazers and stream the games easily on your device.